Jamie-Watson/GNG2101-AssetInventory/django_backend/backend/README.txt

   - in cmd, go to backend directory
   - run: pip install -r requirements.txt

+to like tell vscode that ur on virtual environment:
+  - in vscode, do CTRL + SHIFT + P
+  - search for Python: Select Interpreter
+  - choose enter interpreter path and then find
+  - go to your venv folder, Scripts, then choose python.exe

 okay you should be good to do stuff now

 ------------------------------------------------------------------------------